 So the question isn't whether we will need more oil and natural gas, but where will we get it?
 Will we use our own vast energy resources or will we rely on others?
-Our Nation has the resources, and one of the key areas with great potential for energy production is our Continental Shelf.
+Our Nation has the resources, and one of the key areas with great potential for covered oil and natural gas lies beneath Arctic waters alone, and there is also the possibility of high yields of oil and gas in the Extended Continental Shelf off of our Atlantic and Pacific coasts.
+Modern technology makes it possible today to access these resources.
+With the right leadership and vision, we can take control of our energy future.